-If you are lesson planning you can go straight to the teacher support notes and chose which topic you want to cover.
+If you are lesson planning you can go straight to the teacher support notes and choose which topic you want to cover.

 In each teaching plan, it shows you what videos are recommended to watch.
 There are approximately 9 pages in each teaching plan and they are very detailed.
 Within each lesson plan, there are ideas for pre-lesson homework, to establish what is already known.